leonawicz/CommCharts4/docs/md/05_scale_precip.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart1ad8495f68a1'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart11cc3b0fa50'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 500px;}</style>

 <style>iframe.rChart{ width: 100%; height: 500px;}</style>

-In summary, there are series issues of bias and pronounced heteroskadisticty between the 2-km and 10-minute resolution versions of these data.
+In summary, there are serious issues of bias and pronounced heteroskadisticty between the 2-km and 10-minute resolution data.
-With the exception of a quick comparison with Juneau, the magnitude of changes seen across scales are evidenced just by looking at Fairbanks.
+With the exception of a quick comparison with Juneau, the magnitude of changes seen across scales is evidenced just by looking at Fairbanks.
 There are thousands of communities in the Community Charts application, many of which will likely exhibit similar patterns as well as even more pronounced ones.
 Furthermore, the comparison with Juneau reveals an important difference showing that even what has been uncovered here cannot be safely extrapolated to all communities.